tester9071348/VxKex-Extended/README.md

 Some programs require additional configuration.
 There's a file called "**Application Compatibility List.docx**" inside the Ext7 installation folder (which is C:\Program Files\VxKex by default) which details these steps, but for the most part, all configuration is self-explanatory.

 If you are a developer, source code is provided as a zip and tar.gz files on the releases page.
+Compilation instructions are at the bottom of this file.

 FAQ
 ===